Michael Allagas, et al., v. BP Solar International, Inc., et al.

 • In a class action, one or more people called “class representatives” sue on behalf of themselves and other people with similar claims.
 The class representatives and those with similar claims are referred to as the “settlement class” or “settlement class members.”
 In this Settlement, the Class Representatives are Michael Allagas, Brett Mohrman, Arthur Ray, and Brian Dickson.
 One court resolves the issues for all members of the Settlement Class, except for those who exclude themselves from the Settlement Class.

-• The Court has not decided in favor of the Plaintiffs or the Defendants.
-Instead, both sides have agreed to a Settlement.
-By agreeing to the Settlement, the Parties avoid the costs and uncertainty of a trial, and the people affected will get a chance to receive replacement or removal of their Class Panels.
+• The Court did not decide in favor of the Plaintiffs or the Defendants.
+Instead, both sides agreed to a Settlement.
+By agreeing to the Settlement, the Parties avoided the costs and uncertainty of a trial, and the people affected got a chance to receive replacement or removal of their Class Panels.
 The Class Representatives and their attorneys think the Settlement is best for all Settlement Class Members.
 The Settlement does not mean that the Court has determined that Defendants have done anything wrong.

 • If you received mailed notice of the Settlement, then you may be a member of the Settlement Class.
 But even if you did not receive a notice by mail, you may be a member of the Settlement Class, as described below.